fma2/pcp-intro-web-development-2016/content/pages/modules/1-introhtml.md

 	- Add an image element to your HTML markup from the ‘Using text markup’ coding challenge
 	- After finishing your page, send it through the W3C validator ([http://validator.w3.org/](http://validator.w3.org/)) and fix any issues identified

 	- Upload your code to your Github account.
-And, if you want, deploy -- i.e. host the page on Github pages.
+And, if you want, deploy it (i.e. host the page on Github pages)!
 [See how here](/resources/git-upload-and-deploy-pcp).

 6. Coding challenge: **Add more content to your landing page**